eifzed/Smart-Car/README.md

 # Smart-Car
-it's a prototype of a driverless car that processes imagery and ultrasonic sensor data to avoid it from colliding into leading vehicle/object and getting off the lane line.
+It's a prototype of a driverless car that processes imagery and ultrasonic sensor data to avoid it from colliding into leading vehicle/object and getting off the lane line.
+This system uses RaspberryPi 4B as the mainbboard to process all the input data and outputs the steering angle and speed (PWM) values that the car should perform.
+Then, those values are sent to an arduino uno using serial communication to be executed on the car using ON/OFF control for the speed and PD (Proportional-Differential) control to control the steering angle.